Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Korean Copyright Commission's judging panel concluded that Johnny Only's version lacked strong creativity, being merely a slight variation of a pre-existing folk song.

-The court also held that while it was possible that Pinkfong's production team had access to Johnny Only's song, there was no evidence that they had copied the creatively unique parts of that version.
+The court also held that while it was possible that Pinkfong's production team had access to Johnny Only's song, there was no evidence that they had copied any of the original creative elements from that version.

 Baby Shark - Ảnh 2.

-The easy-to-remember melody "Baby shark, doo doo doo doo doo doo" is loved by children all over the world - Photo: Pinkfong
+The catchy melody "Baby shark, doo doo doo doo doo doo" is loved by children all over the world - Photo: Pinkfong

-The Baby Shark copyright lawsuit was filed by musician Johnny Only in March 2019, right when Pinkfong's song Baby Shark became a global phenomenon.
+The Baby shark copyright lawsuit was filed by musician Johnny Only in March 2019, right at the time when Pinkfong's song Baby shark became a global phenomenon.

 With the catchy melody "Baby shark, doo doo doo doo doo doo" and fun choreography, the song quickly conquered children around the world , surpassing 1 billion streams on Spotify in 2023, and entering the Billboard Hot 100 chart in 2019.

-After the final ruling, The Pinkfong Company issued a statement saying that they had adapted the folk song into a version that was easy to sing, easy to remember, and suitable for children, and asserted: "The Supreme Court's confirmation that we did not infringe copyright is a fair recognition of our creative efforts."
+Following the final ruling, The Pinkfong Company issued a statement saying they had re-arranged the folk song into a version that was easy to sing, easy to remember, and suitable for children, and asserted: "The Supreme Court's confirmation that we did not infringe copyright is a fair recognition of our creative efforts."

 Source: https://tuoitre.vn/bai-hat-do-tre-an-com-quoc-dan-baby-shark-thoat-an-dao-nhac-sau-hon-6-nam-bi-to-20250815101924758.htm